cjratcliff/ml-compiled/docs/ranking.rst

 Pairwise ranking
 --------------------
 Learning to rank is seen as a classification problem where the task is to predict whether a document A is more relevant than some other document B given a query.

+| **Example papers**
+| `Learning to Rank using Gradient Descent, Burges et al. (2005) <https://icml.cc/2015/wp-content/uploads/2015/06/icml_ranking.pdf>`_

 Pointwise ranking
 ----------------------
 Poses learning to rank as a regression problem where a relevance score must be predicted given a document and query.

+| **Example papers**

 RankNet
 --------